intel/intel-extension-for-pytorch/docs/tutorials/llm/int4_weight_only_quantization.md

                                                 scale_dtype=convert_dtype_str2torch("fp16"))
 ```

 When running on Intel® GPU, it will replace the linear in the model with `WeightOnlyQuantizedLinear`.
 After that, the model linear weight loaded by `ipex.llm.optimize` is in INT4 format, and it contains not only weight and bias information, but also scales, zero_points, and blocksize information.
-When optimizing transformers at the front end, Intel® Extension for PyTorch\* will use `WeightOnlyQuantizedLinear` to initialize these information in the model if they are present, otherwise, it will use `IPEXTransformerLinear` to initialize the linear parameters in the model.
+When optimizing transformers at the front end, Intel® Extension for PyTorch\* will use `WeightOnlyQuantizedLinear` to initialize this information in the model if they are present, otherwise, it will use `IPEXTransformerLinear` to initialize the linear parameters in the model.

 ### Weight-Only Quantization Runtime
-On Intel® GPU, after using `ipex.llm.optimize`, Intel® Extension for PyTorch\* will automatically replace the original attention module with `IPEXTransformerAttnOptimizedInt4` and the original mlp module with `IPEXTransformerMLPOptimizedInt4` in the model.
+On Intel® GPU, after using `ipex.llm.optimize`, Intel® Extension for PyTorch\* will automatically replace the original attention module with `IPEXTransformerAttnOptimizedInt4` and the original MLP module with `IPEXTransformerMLPOptimizedInt4` in the model.

 The major changes between `IPEXTransformerAttnOptimizedInt4` for INT4 scenario and `ipex.llm.optimize` for FP16 scenario include: replace the linear used to calculate qkv with `torch.ops.torch_ipex.mm_qkv_out_int4` and out_linear with `torch.ops.torch_ipex.mm_bias_int4`.

-The major changes between `IPEXTransformerMLPOptimizedInt4` for INT4 scenario and `ipex.llm.optimize` for FP16 scenario include: replace the linear used in mlp with `torch.ops.torch_ipex.mm_bias_int4`, if activation is used in the mlp module, then correspondingly, it will be replaced with our fused linear+activation kernel, such as `torch.ops.torch_ipex.mm_silu_mul_int4`.
+The major changes between `IPEXTransformerMLPOptimizedInt4` for INT4 scenario and `ipex.llm.optimize` for FP16 scenario include: replace the linear used in MLP with `torch.ops.torch_ipex.mm_bias_int4`, if activation is used in the MLP module, then correspondingly, it will be replaced with our fused linear+activation kernel, such as `torch.ops.torch_ipex.mm_silu_mul_int4`.

 ### Weight-Only Quantization Linear Dispatch
 As explained before, after applying `ipex.llm.optimize`, The linear kernel that Intel® Extension for PyTorch* has registered to substitute the original linear will be used in the model.